 - washing the hands before touching the piercing

-- washing the piercing with gentle soap and water once a day
+- washing the piercing with a saline solution or gentle soap and water once a day

 - patting the area dry with a clean cotton pad after bathing or showering and avoiding using a towel, which can introduce bacteria

-It is important to note that although the AAD also suggest applying rubbing alcohol to the piercing, the general guidance is to avoid doing this as it can slow healing.
+Although the American Academy of Dermatology (AAD) suggest applying rubbing alcohol to the piercing, the general guidance is to avoid doing this as it can slow healing.

 Various treatment options are available for keloids.
 The appropriate treatment option can depend on several factors, including the type and size of the keloid.
 Treatment options include: